Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/axialunar-claims.md

 ![Claim Step 3](assets/axialunar/claim/claim_3.png)

-Copy and paste the JSON output of the signed message from MyCrypto into the input box on the AXIASolar JS UI and click "Confirm Claim."
+Copy and paste the JSON output of the signed message from MyCrypto into the input box on the AXIA JS UI and click "Confirm Claim."

 ![Claim Step 3](assets/axialunar/claim/claim-3.png)